Shopping for groceries while living an Eco-Friendly lifestyle can seem daunting.

 We’ve started to incorporate the awesome bulk food section at Whole Foods to further reduce our waste.

 This is not a commercial for Costco, but I want to mention we have 2 beagles, and the Costco brand dog food lasts them 2 months!
 We had been getting a bag of food once a month for them from regular stores, so this is another way Costco has helped us reduce waste!

 Plant your favorite veggies to have year-round!
 This reduces waste and is more cost-effective than purchasing at shops.

 I know this won’t be for everyone, but hunting and fishing can help reduce your carbon footprint if you’re a meat-eater like I am.
 The less meat we buy from meat processing facilities, the better it’ll be for the environment.
 We don’t get all of our meat through hunting and fishing, but we do get a fair amount.

 Contact local meat markets or farms.
 Some small farms sell meats directly to consumers.

 Shopping for groceries doesn’t have to be overwhelming.
-Just remember our efforts to reduce waste does make a difference.
+Just remember our efforts to reduce waste will make a difference.